Terms of Reference

 • maintain and promote the use of NZSL by ensuring the development and preservation and acquisition of the language

-• help ensure the rights of D/deaf people and NZSL users to use NZSL as outlined in the NZSL Act 2006 and United Nations Convention on the Rights of Persons with Disabilities and other relevant national and international legislation
+• help ensure the rights of Deaf people and NZSL users to use NZSL as outlined in the NZSL Act 2006 and UNCRPD and other relevant domestic legislation and international law

 • provide expert advice to government and the community on NZSL.